Learnathon-By-Geeky-Solutions/black-bulls/README.md

     -Adding chapters, lessons, and MCQs.
     -Adding lesson related tutorial(text-based)
     -Price settings.
-    -Managing live sessions and discussion forums.
     -Support for multiple categories and tags for better course discovery.
-    -Integration of discounts and coupons.
-    -Ratings and reviews for courses.
 ## 3. Learning Features
 Video lessons with interactive capabilities (pause, rewind, playback speed).
 Chapter and lesson structure for courses.